 Other staples of Unix shell programming, such as

 grep are also

 available.
 Most of the commands have a

 that displays a brief description and documents the available options.

 If you need the full power of bash or the other GNU utilities busybox-w32 may not be what you want: Cygwin , Gow or UnxUtils may be more suitable.
-However, if you need to ship some shell scripts with your software or if you need to run a Unix build script busybox-w32 may be a compact alternative.
+However, if you need to ship some shell scripts with your software or if you need to run some random Unix utility on Windows busybox-w32 may be a compact alternative.
 The full executable is less than half the size of the Cygwin setup program!

 You can run individual BusyBox commands from a Command Prompt window:

 C:\Users\rmy>busybox uname -a Window_NT win81 6.2 9200 i686 MS/WindowsHowever, for the best experience I recommend using the BusyBox shell.
-This has been configured to run BusyBox commands without having to link each of them into your path.
-Set up a shortcut on your desktop to run the shell in a Command Prompt window using a command like this:
+This is configured to run BusyBox commands without having to link each of them into your path.
+Set up a shortcut on your desktop to run the shell using a command like this: